Rose hip seed oil

 Rose hip seed oil is a pressed seed oil, extracted from the seeds of the wild rose bush Rosa rubiginosa (rosa mosqueta) in the southern Andes.
 Rosehip seed oil can also be extracted from Rosa canina, a wild rose species native to Europe, northwest Africa, and western Asia.
 The fruits of the rosehip have been used in folk medicine for a long time.
 Rosehips have prophylactic and therapeutic actions against the common cold, infectious diseases, gastrointestinal disorders, urinary tract diseases, and inflammatory diseases.

 Nutrition

-The oil contains provitamin A (mostly beta-Carotene).
-It has been wrongly said to contain retinol (vitamin A) which is a vitamin solely made by animals from provitamin A. It does however contain levels (up to .357 mg/L) of tretinoin or all-trans retinoic acid, a vitamin A acid that retinol converts to.

-Similarly, while the fruit is rich in vitamin C, the oil does not contain any, as it is a water-soluble vitamin.